LucianoLarrea/Resume_Optimization/README.md

 ## Quick Start

 1. Save your resume as PDF in the project root under the `knowledge/` directory:
-    - Feel free to use the sample resume provided in `knowledge/knowledge/CV_Mohan.pdf`
+    - Feel free to use the sample resume provided in `knowledge/knowledge/Resume AI - Luciano Larrea`
-    - I got it from [here](https://www.hbs.edu/doctoral/Documents/job-market/CV_Mohan.pdf)

 2. Fill in the input data in `main.py`:
-    - `job_url`: URL of the job posting (e.g., 'https://www.mckinsey.com/careers/search-jobs/jobs/associate-15178')
+    - `job_url`: URL of the job posting (e.g., 'https://www.linkedin.com/jobs/view/4166876327')
-    - `company_name`: Name of the company (e.g., 'Mckinsey & Co.')
+    - `company_name`: Name of the company (e.g., 'Roadz')

 3. Run the optimization crew:
     ```bash